-- 6.2.1.1 1st Year: 0% of the applicable wage rate effective from the commencement of the new Agreement.
-A \$500 once off cash payment will be paid with wages fortnight ending 18 December 2020 on the proviso that the Agreement is voted on and accepted by the employees for the vote taking place in November 2020. - 6.2.1.2 2nd Year: A \$500 wage adjustment will be added to the applicable wage.
-In addition to the wage adjustment, a 1.5% increase will then be applied effective from the first full pay period after 1 July 2021 or ABS Adelaide CPI March Quarter, whichever is greater. - 6.2.1.3 3rd Year: 1.5% effective from the first full pay period after 1 July 2022 or ABS Adelaide CPI March Quarter, whichever is greater. - 6.2.2 A schedule outlining wage rates is appended as Appendix A. - 6.2.3 The allowances outlined in Clause 5.3 of the Award do not apply to the Employees covered by this Agreement for the reason that they have already been absorbed into wage rates as a result of previous wage rate negotiations.
+- 6.2.1.1 1st Year: 10% increase effective from the first full pay period after 1 July 2023. - 6.2.1.2 2nd Year: 3.5% increase or March 2024 Quarter Adelaide CPI (as issued by the Australian Bureau of Statistics), whichever is greater, effective from the first full pay period after 1 July 2024 and a \$500 Annual Community Survey improvement bonus (pro-rata for part-time employees) payable in the 2024/25 financial year, subject to the organisation exceeding the mean overall satisfaction score of 7.26. - 6.2.1.3 3rd Year: 3.5% increase or March 2025 Quarter Adelaide CPI (as issued by the Australian Bureau of Statistics), whichever is greater, effective from the first full pay period after 1 July 2025. - 6.2.2 A schedule outlining wage rates is appended as Appendix A. - 6.2.3 The allowances outlined in Clause 5.3 of the Award do not apply to the Employees covered by this Agreement for the reason that they have already been absorbed into wage rates as a result of previous wage rate negotiations.